Kusa Paba

 Kusa Paba (කුස පබා) is a 2012 Sri Lankan Sinhala historical drama film, directed by Sunil Ariyaratne and co-produced by renowned film directors and producers of the Sri Lanka Arts Society, which includes H.D Premasiri, Udayakantha Warnasuriya, Rasitha Jinesena, Sunil T Fernando, Tissa Nagodavithana, Ariyadasa Peiris, Janitha Marasinghe, Justin Belagamage, Renuka Balasooriya, Dhammika Siriwardana and Somaratne Dissanayake.

-The film stars Pooja Umashankar and Jackson Anthony in lead roles along with Ravindra Randeniya and Veena Jayakody.
-Music composed by Rohana Weerasinghe.
-It is the 1170th Sri Lankan film in the Sinhala cinema.
+The film stars Pooja Umashankar and Jackson Anthony in lead roles, along with Ravindra Randeniya and Veena Jayakody.
+The music was composed by Rohana Weerasinghe.
+It is the 1170th film in the Sinhala cinema.

-The film based on the 550 Jataka tales.
-The film grossed a high profit for the year and was a major hit among Sri Lankans.
+The plot of the film is based on the 550 Jataka tales.
+It was highly profitable and a major hit among Sri Lankans.